icao/electron-vue/README.md

 Neon mode enables some styles that cannot be managed from the VS Code configuration file.

-Fortunately, there is an plugin called "CSS and JS Loader custom" Read the details in documentation on how to install and use the plug-in.
+Fortunately, there is an plugin called "**CSS and JS Loader custom**" Read the details in documentation on how to install and use the plug-in.

 ## ✅ Activate The Neon Mode